bleonheart/Lilia/documentation/docs/libraries/lia.bars.md

 **Purpose**

-Draws all registered bars in their priority order.
-This function is automatically called by the HUD system.
+Draws all registered bars in priority order with delta smoothing and visibility management.

 **Parameters**

-* `nil`
+*None*

 **Returns**

-* `nil`
+*None*

 **Realm**